 The World’s First 5G Smartphone

 Of course, this unique phone is not available for sale anywhere.
 It is a trial device and will be used for optimizing of the new technology.
+You will probably be interested in knowing which was the first commercially available 5G smartphone.

 While 5G standards are yet to be set, the first set will be complete by the end of this year.
 You can follow the conversation around this 5G device by following this Twitter thread: